 Are You Prepared for the March 1 Tier II Reporting Deadline?

-Section 312 of the Emergency Planning Community Right-to-Know Act (EPCRA) of 1986 states that Emergency and Hazardous Chemical Inventory Reports, also known as Tier II Reports, must be submitted annually by March 1st to your State Emergency Response Commission (SERC), Local Emergency Planning Committee (LEPC) and local fire department(s).
-Failure to comply with Tier II reporting requirements can cost your organization.
-Each violation of EPCRA Section 312 may result in civil penalties of up to $25,000.
-Each day a violation continues constitutes a separate violation.
+Section 312 of the Emergency Planning Community Right-to-Know Act (EPCRA) of 1986 requires facilities to submit Emergency and Hazardous Chemical Inventory Reports – also known as Tier II reports – by March 1 each year to their State Emergency Response Commission (SERC), Local Emergency Planning Committee (LEPC), and local fire department(s).
+Failure to comply with Tier II reporting requirements can be costly: Each violation of EPCRA Section 312 may result in civil penalties of up to $54,789 per day.

-- Extremely hazardous substances (EHS) - 500 pounds (227 kg) or threshold planning quantity, whichever is less (a list of EHS can be found here) and
+- Extremely hazardous substances (EHSs):500 pounds (227 kg) or the threshold planning quantity (TPQ), whichever is less.
+A list of EHSs can be found here.

-In addition to regulatory compliance, properly preparing and submitting your Tier II report is important for numerous reasons.
-Correctly reporting chemicals, their quantities, locations and hazards to SERC, LEPC and local fire department alerts these agencies to chemical hazards at your facility should an emergency occur.
-It also affords these agencies the ability to properly plan and prepare for such emergencies.
-Having properly informed emergency responders allows for a more effective and well-organized response and can limit liability and injuries during a response effort.
+In addition to ensuring you’re complying with the EPA’s regulations, accurately preparing and submitting your Tier II report is important for emergency preparedness.
+Correctly reporting chemicals, their quantities, locations, and hazards to your SERC, LEPC, and local fire department alerts these agencies to chemical hazards at your facility should an emergency occur.
+These agencies can also properly plan and prepare for such emergencies.
+Having properly informed emergency responders allows for a more effective and well-organized response and can potentially limit liability and injuries during a response effort.